idonotknowwhoiam/activeappsoundctrl/README.md

 Script allows you to control sound of the current active application with hotkeys.

-Hotkeys are WIN + VOLUME UP/DOWN.
+Default hotkeys are CTRL + VOLUME UP/DOWN.

 Works only on Windows via WinApi.